Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 ## Get the bundle using composer

-Add EzPlatformSeoToolkitBundle. by running this command from the terminal at the root of your Symfony project:
+Add IbexaSeoToolkitBundle. by running this command from the terminal at the root of your Symfony project:

 ```bash